tiebanluyu/shishu/README.en.md

 ······

-But you can use the list method to pass in the length and return the specified long list format
+But you can use the  **list**  method to pass in the length and return the specified long list format

 ##Conversion

-__ Real numbers cannot be converted at present__
+__ Algebraic number cannot be converted at present__

 __ Scores can be obtained using a Value float (a) a() use__